LeCoupa/awesome-cheatsheets/tools/vscode.md

 - `EditorConfig for VS Code`: EditorConfig Support for Visual Studio Code.

+- `File Utils`: A convenient way of creating, duplicating, moving, renaming and deleting files and directories.

 - `Final-Newline`: Inserts a final newline when saving the document.

 - `Formatting Toggle`: A VS Code extension that allows you to toggle the formatter (Prettier, Beautify, …) ON and OFF with a simple click.